86006 History and Theory 1

 Minimum requirements

-The DAB attendance policy requires students to attend no less than 80% of formal teaching sessions (lectures and tutorials) for each class they are enrolled in to remain eligible for assessment. (this includes online)
+The DAB attendance policy requires students to attend at least 80% of formal teaching sessions (lectures and tutorials) for each class they are enrolled in to remain eligible for assessment.

 80% attendance is required (and noted) at lectures/forums and tutorials.
-Students are expected to come to tutorials having read weekly reading material and viewed suggested online material.
-The readings, lectures and tutorials are an interconnected system that supports the subject intended learning outcomes.
-If students are concerned about their literacy skills they are encouraged to contact the UTS Higher Education Language and Presentation Support (HELPS) service as early as possible.
+Students are expected to come to tutorials having read weekly reading material and viewing suggested online material.
+The readings, lectures and tutorials are an interconnected system that supports the subject's intended learning outcomes.
+If students are concerned about their literacy skills, they are encouraged to contact the UTS Higher Education Language and Presentation Support (HELPS) service as early as possible.

 Required texts